First-Lansoprazole; Heartburn Relief 24 Hour [OTC] [DSC]; Heartburn Treatment 24 Hour [OTC]; Prevacid; Prevacid 24HR [OTC]; Prevacid SoluTab

 - Upset stomach.

-- Do not take sucralfate within 30 minutes of this drug.
+- Do not give sucralfate within 30 minutes of this drug.

 - You may sprinkle contents of capsule on 1 tablespoon (15 mL) of applesauce, Ensure® pudding, cottage cheese, yogurt, or strained pears.
-Do not chew granules.
+Do not let your child chew the granules.

 - You may mix contents of capsule with 60 mL of apple, orange, or tomato juice.
-Swallow right away.
-Do not chew granules.
+Have your child swallow right away.
+Do not let your child chew the granules.

 - You may also melt the tablet in an oral syringe with water.
 Place the tablet in an oral syringe.
 For 15 mg tablets, draw up 4 mL of water.
 For 30 mg tablets, draw up 10 mL of water.
 Shake gently until the tablet melts.
-Take within 15 minutes of mixing.
-After taking, refill the syringe with 2 mL of water for 15 mg tablet or 5 mL of water for 30 mg tablet.
-Shake gently and swallow.
+Give within 15 minutes of mixing.
+After giving, refill the syringe with 2 mL of water for 15 mg tablet or 5 mL of water for 30 mg tablet.
+Shake gently and have your child swallow.

 - Store at room temperature.